LOONAZeo/Computer_Vision_final_project/README.md

 # LiDAR Point Cloud Object Detection for Autonomous Driving
 ## pcdet.zip folder
-The code of the voxelNeXt model
+The code of the VoxelNeXt model
 ## pcgcv2.zip folder
-The code of the codec model
+The code of the PCGCv2 codec model
 ## tools.zip folder
 The code of the train.py and test.py